comprobo25/comprobo25.github.io/assignments/warmup_project.md

 #### Part 2

-Write a ROS node that publishes 10 times a second a message of type visualization_messages/Marker.
+Write a ROS node that, 10 times a second, publishes a message of type ``visualization_messages/Marker``.
 The marker message you publish should specify to rviz to create a sphere at position x=1m and y=2m in the Neato's odometry coordinate system (odom).
 It is up to you how large and what color to make the sphere.
 Information on the visualization_messages/Marker message can be found [here](http://wiki.ros.org/rviz/DisplayTypes/Marker).
 Place your screenshot in a subdirectory called **screenshots**.
 Try changing the coordinate frame for your sphere to **base_link**, how does the behavior of the visualization change?

 You do not have to turn in anything for this part.

 ### rosbag

 Rosbag is a very useful tool for debugging robot programs.
 The basic idea is to record all of the data from a particular run of the robot (laser scans, bump sensors, images, etc.), and then use this recording to help test and debug your code.
 For instance, suppose you are writing code to estimate the positions of walls in an environment.
-Given a recording of your robot moving around in an environment, you can iterate on your wall detection system until it works on this recorded test case without ever having to go back and interface with the physical robot!
-These recorded test cases are thus very useful for increasing the time efficiency and also the repeatability of your debugging process.
+Given a recording of your robot moving around in an environment, you can iterate on your wall detection system until it works on this recorded test case without ever having to go back and interface with the physical (or simulated) robot!
+These recorded test cases are thus very useful for increasing the time efficiency and repeatability of your debugging process.

 [Create a bag file](http://wiki.ros.org/rosbag/Tutorials/Recording%20and%20playing%20back%20data) of you driving the Neato around.
 You can do this by using the ``rosbag record`` command.
 If you started the simulator with the ``load_camera:=true`` command, Be careful not to record the ``/camera/image_raw`` topic (this topic is an uncompressed image which is surprisingly large).
 In order to avoid recording the this topic you can use the following command, which excludes any topic that ends with the string "image_raw".